 Next up was the chee cheong fun.

 The spare ribs were my least favourite dish I had.
-They weren’t bad, they just weren’t great.
-It’s not something I’d order usually as there’s never enough meat on them for me so I won’t judge them here too harshly.
+They weren’t bad; they just weren’t great.
+It’s not something I’d usually order as there’s never enough meat on them for me so I won’t judge them here too harshly.
 One thing I will say is they weren’t tough like a lot of spare ribs I’ve tried.
-In fact, they were actually very tender easy to eat, they just didn’t have much meat on them and lacked a bit of flavour for me.
+In fact, they were very tender easy to eat, they just didn’t have much meat on them and lacked a bit of flavour for me.
 I’ll let you make up your own minds on them!